SVMTK/SVMTK/README.md

 `python3 setup.py test`

-Note that, if you do not use a virtual environment, you may need to preface the above commands, for setting up and testing SVMTK, with the `sudo' keyword.
+Note that, if you do not use a virtual environment, you may need to preface the above commands, for setting up and testing SVMTK, with the `sudo` keyword.
 Thus,

 `sudo python3 setup.py install`